Armistice Day 1918-2018

 Led by Professor Jason Whittaker, a journalist, author and acclaimed scholar on the poetry of William Blake, the University of Lincoln's School of English & Journalism offers a vibrant creative environment where students can work alongside award-winning journalists and leading writers with access to a rich and varied programme of guest lectures.
 Poet Laureate Carol Ann Duffy has been a Visiting Artist with the School since 2015, engaging in public poetry readings and workshops and providing unique insights for students into how poetry is made and affects our understanding of the world.
 Other visiting professors include Chris Packham, Angela Rippon and Bridget Kendall.

-The University of Lincoln Armistice 100 Prize for Schools Poetry Competition is open to poets in the following following three age categories (at time of entry):
+The University of Lincoln Armistice 100 Prize for Schools Poetry Competition was open to poets in the following following three age categories (at time of entry):

-Submitted poems can take any format: sonnet, haiku, couplet or free verse.
-They can be narrative or epic and of any length although the maximum number of words permitted is 500 (not including title).
+Submitted poems could take any format: sonnet, haiku, couplet or free verse.
+They could be narrative or epic and of any length although the maximum number of words permitted was 500 (not including title).

 Carol Ann Duffy, Poet Laureate and Visiting Artist at the University of Lincoln

 Professor Jason Whittaker, Head of English and Journalism at the University of Lincoln

 Imtiaz Dharker, Winner of Queen’s Gold Medal for Poetry.

 Authors of the best poems in each age category, as chosen by the judging panel, will be awarded the following prizes (The Armistice 100 Prize for Schools Poetry):